Prostate cancer causes haven’t been pinpointed yet. But researchers have linked prostate cancer risk factors and genetic mutations as probable causes.

 For instance, testosterone tends to increase prostate cell growth, so higher levels of this and other male hormones (androgens) in some men might increase the odds of prostate cancer.

-Some studies have suggested inflammation of the prostate gland — including inflammation caused by sexual transmitted diseases — and exposure to radiation may cause mutations in prostate cells and could be possible prostate cancer causes.
+Some studies have suggested inflammation of the prostate gland — including inflammation caused by sexually transmitted diseases — and exposure to radiation may cause mutations in prostate cells and could cause prostate cancer.

 While researchers continue to search for prostate cancer causes, it’s important to recognize what may raise the odds you’ll develop the disease.